rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/_index.md

 ## Istio

  [Istio](https://istio.io/) is an open-source tool that makes it easier for DevOps teams to observe, control, troubleshoot, and secure the traffic within a complex network of microservices.
 For details on how to enable Istio in Rancher, refer to the [Istio section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio)

+## OPA Gatekeeper

+ [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is an open-source project that provides integration between OPA and Kubernetes to provide policy control via admission controller webhooks.
+For details on how to enable Gatekeeper in Rancher, refer to the [OPA Gatekeeper section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/opa-gatekeeper)